 “Cool, Annita.
 Jogging on a date could potentially turn out to be an interesting first?”

 “Exactly!” — pleased he gets my point — “However… I confess I’m just being friendly with the guy.
 Not interested.
 Just chatting, feeling like socializing and maybe even making a new friend, who knows.”

 Alas, my heart’s just not ready!
 After all, I miss my Christian like hell.
 Feeling like a lost sheep.
 What’s going on with him??

-Like most Latin Americans, I’m waving with my hands, blabbing excitedly — “OK, listen to this, Friday evening comes and it’s way too easy to spot my date: it’s freezing outside, but the guy is wearing…” — drum rolls — “…Shorts, a bright orange running jacket, and best of all, a flashlight on his forehead!”
+Like most Latin Americans would, I’m waving with my hands now, blabbing excitedly — “OK, listen to this, Friday evening comes and it’s way too easy to spot my date: it’s freezing outside, but the guy is wearing…” — drum rolls — “…Shorts, a bright orange running jacket, and best of all, a flashlight on his forehead!”

+Horrendous.
 For a date?!
-The bright side is Tony and I get to roll in the aisles.
+The bright side is Tony and I are rolling in the aisles.

 “So there I am.
 Hmm.
 Sigh.
 Here we go again.
 My, my!
-Seriously?” — feeling disappointed.
+Seriously?!” — feeling disappointed.
+What else?

-“Skit!!” — admittedly bothered — “Bad start.
-But, in the spirit of not judging a child by its dirty face and running nose, let me give this guy a chance.
+“Skit!!” — I swear in Swedish — “Bad start.
+Hahaha.
+But, in the spirit of not judging a child by its dirty face and running nose, let me give this guy a chance…

 “Then, uh-oh.
 Oh no!
 He opens his mouth and his English sounds so natively…